Ollagüe: Post-collapse and Santa Cecilia series

 The principal sector collapse occurred after the Ch'aska Urqu stage.
 It was followed by the eruption of andesitic lava flows and the compound lava dome in the summit region, all focused into the collapse scar; this focusing is a phenomenon noted at other volcanoes which underwent flank collapses such as Planchón-Peteroa.
 This formation has been named the Santa Cecilia series.
 The compound summit lava dome probably fills the collapse scar but young lavas and glacial erosion make this assessment difficult.
 Dates obtained on the summit lava domes range from 220,000 ± 50,000 years ago to 130,000 ± 40,000 years ago.
 The youngest date was obtained on the youngest dome and shows an age of 65,000 years ago.
 Tephras identified in the Salar Grande close to the Pacific coast and dated to be less than 330,000 years old may come from Ollagüe or Irruputuncu.

 The lava flows are best exposed on the western flank and have a grey colour.
 They display levees and pressure ridges and appear to be younger than the Ch'aska Urqu flows.
 They originate at elevations of 4800 m and extend over distances of 4.5 km.
 The summit lava dome has a volume of 0.35 km3; blocks with sizes of up to 10 m were formed by landslides during its growth.
 Later research has shown that the summit lava dome is actually formed by several separate lava domes that extend southeast along a feeder fissure and become younger to the southeast.
 The foot of the compound dome is formed by scree-like breccia deposits.

 Compositionally, the post-collapse magmas appear to fit into two distinct groups.
 Older flows are dominated by pyroxene with only small quantities of amphibole and biotite.
 Younger shorter flows farther up on the edifice and the summit lava dome conversely contain relatively large quantities of amphibole and biotite.

 Recent activity and hazards

 The post-collapse lava flows have been affected by glacial activity, indicating that eruptive activity ceased before the end of the last glacial stage; thus the volcano was largely constructed in pre-Holocene times.
 However, a 300 m long and 150 m wide lava flow extending from the youngest summit lava dome appears to post-date glaciation, and the dome itself is also unmodified.

-An uncertain report of an eruption on 3 December 1903 exists, as well as on 8 October 1927.
-Increased fumarolic activity was observed in 1854, 1888, 1889, and 1960.
+An uncertain report of an eruption on 3 December 1903 exists, as well as on 8 October 1927 when the population of Amincha or Ollagüe fled for several days.
+Increased fumarolic activity was observed in 1854, 1888, 1889, and 1960 and there are reports of explosions in 1879-1880, 1887, 1960 and 11989.
 Substantial earthquake activity occurs at Ollagüe in a diffuse pattern around the volcano, sometimes in the form of seismic swarms.